About Our Children’s Services Teachers and Staff

-Our Orientation and Mobility Specialists graduated from colleges training specifically in the area of visual impairments and are certified through the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP).
-They provide direct or consultation O&M services depending on each situation regardless of the setting.
-Their primary goal is to help the child move independently and safely in the home, neighborhood, school and all other environments in society.
-Orientation is knowing where you are and how to get from point A to point B. Mobility is the means of getting from point A to point B.
+Our Orientation and Mobility Specialists (COMS) graduated are certified through the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP).
+Their primary goal is to help the child move independently and safely in the home, neighborhood, school and all other environments in society, while providing direct consultation services.

 - Intensive Residential Life Experiences (IRLE)